-Page 35751 of the Preamble to the Regional Haze Rule (RHR) discusses the requirement for projection of visibility improvement, which is only for the 16 Class I Areas of the Colorado Plateau (see Figure 2 in Section B).
-There are, however, a total of 156 federal Class I Areas within the United States.
+Page 35751 of the Preamble to the Regional Haze Rule (RHR) discusses the requirement for projection of visibility improvement, which is only [for] applicable to the 16 Class I Areas of the Colorado Plateau (see [Figure 2] Figures 2a & 2b in Section B).
+There are, however, a total of 156 federal Class I Areas within the United States (see Figure 1).